As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 It’s circulating coolant that keeps your engine from overheating, so this is the first thing you want to look at.
 Check for leaks on the ground, which will most likely be from the radiator or a coolant hose.
 Check your coolant reservoir, is it low?

 Make sure to put in coolant, some people just use straight water and wonder why their engine and radiator are clogged with rust.
-A quality antifreeze/water mix can be purchased at nearly any parts store.
+A quality antifreeze/water mix can be purchased at Amazon or any local auto parts store.

 If you’re too low on coolant then your engine might overheat on a sunny day, and if you have a leak, then obviously you’re going to run out of coolant, even if you have to top it up everyday.